Foster Care Christian Collaborative

 WAYS for Life (WAYS), formerly known as Ready for Life Brevard, is a solution-based skills center supporting youth ages 15-25 in homelessness and crime prevention.
 In a unique therapeutic environment, WAYS offers wraparound services to youth who are unaccompanied or aging out of foster care.
 WAYS partners with local churches in a variety of ways, including mentoring, emergency housing, program volunteers for the WAYS food pantry, clothing closet, GED program, events, activities and more.

-Contact: Pam Bress, Executive Director, Ways For Life, pam.bress@waysforlife.org
+Pam Bress, Executive Director, Ways For Life, pam.bress@waysforlife.org

 • Volunteer as a WAYS Coach.
 WAYS Coaches help youth aging out of foster care develop real workplace soft skills and navigate their employment path.
 WAYS Coaches also provide mentorship and assistance in establishing economic stability, education, a support network, healthcare, and basic life needs/skills.